Shawn-Guo-CN/ChinaTripInfo/docs/source/_static/1_1_visa_policy/policies/unilateral_30_2025_12::regional_30.md

 ### 🛂 Requirements

 - Your passport must be valid for at least the duration of intended stay.
-- ⏳ Time-limited only: this unilateral visa-free policy will remain in effect for you **until December 31, 2025**.
+- ⏳ Time-limited only: this unilateral visa-free policy will remain in effect for you **until December 31, 2025** (likely to be extended).

 ---